• Skip to primary navigation

 six eggs in an air fryer basket

-Arrange your eggs in the basket, being careful not to over crowd them.
+Arrange your eggs in the basket, being careful not to overcrowd them.

 Set the air fryer to 270 degrees F and cook for the desired amount of time.